jval1972/xGreed/README.md

 xGreed - Source Port of the game "In Pursuit of Greed"

 ## Features
-Software rendering
+Software rendering.

 Double the original game resolution (640x400).

+Mouse look and WASD move control.

+Launcher application.

-DirectDraw blit buffer
+DirectDraw blit buffer.

-BASS.DLL for audio
+BASS.DLL for audio.

 Screenshots in png format.